Radiatori, the pasta that looks like radiators!

 Radiatori are short and chunky with ruffled edges (similar to but not identical with armoniche pasta, another unusual and less well known shape!)
 The ruffles have a delightful texture and look beautiful in a serving dish.
 The shape of this pasta maximizes the surface area of the pasta, making it perfect for absorbing and trapping the sauce, especially one made with finely chopped ingredients that can nestle in the folds.

 Many pasta companies, including artisan pasta makers, produce radiatori.
 So, even if your local supermarket doesn’t stock them.
 They can be found for sale online.
-Well-known pasta companies producing them include Barilla, De Cecco, La Molisana and Garofalo.
+Well-known pasta companies producing them include Barilla, De Cecco, La Molisana, Rummo and Garofalo.

 Because this pasta shape is a fairly recent invention, there aren’t traditional ways of cooking it.
-I will be posting recipes that go well with Radiatori as I come across them and try them out.
+I will be posting recipes that go well with radiatori as I come across them and try them out.
 However, you can use it as you would fusilli – as the shape makes it ideal for thick tomato or creamy sauces.
-I like to eat them with Bolognese sauce or in a pasta salad.
+I like to eat them with Bolognese sauce or with spinach and cheese.
 And, for those who love baked pasta radiatori are a perfect substitution for maccheroni or penne in baked pasta recipes.

-Whichever way you serve them I’m sure you’ll fall in love with theis unusual, innovative pasta!
+Whichever way you serve them I’m sure you’ll fall in love with this unusual, innovative pasta!